Graduate Certificate in Educational Studies (Higher Education)

 The Graduate Certificate in Educational Studies (Higher Education) units of study are offered in conjunction with the Institute of Teaching and Learning.

 All intending participants must be currently engaged in some sort of university teaching.

 Enrolment for the three-day program must be made through the ITL website.
 Please contact ITL early regarding actual dates and times.
 See: www.itl.usyd.edu.au/programs/gradcert/

-To qualify for the award of Graduate Certificate in Educational Studies (Higher Education) candidates must complete 4 units of study (24 credit points) of core units as outlined in the table below.
+To qualify for the award of Graduate Certificate in Educational Studies (Higher Education) candidates must complete 4 units of study (24 credit points) of core units to be chosen from the units of study table below.